Qqwy/erlang-smallmap-get-benchmark/README.md

 Clang works well both on O2 and O3; GCC significantly better on O3.

 (Of course, it is possible to enable O3 only for a particular function using some GCC specific `__attribute__`s.)

+As we measure 10_000 iterations (to reduce the influence of measurement overhead on the benchmark), the 'Ops/second' number in the results should be multiplied by 100_000 to reach the real number.

 ## GCC